JashAgrawal/commit-o-clock/README.md

 # commit-o-clock README

-commit-o-clock is a VS Code extension that tracks all code changes in your workspace over a defined interval (default: 30 minutes) and automatically commits those changes with AI-generated commit messages using Gemini AI.
+Commit-o-clock is a VS Code extension that tracks all code changes in your workspace over a defined interval (default: 30 minutes) and automatically commits those changes with AI-generated commit messages using Gemini AI.
 It helps developers keep a seamless version history without the hassle of manual Git operations.

 ---